Breaking Through the Sound of Silence

 When restrictions lifted, it was of course, a joyous occasion.
 But there was an underlying sense of trauma there.
 I cried when seeing people for the first time in months, in restaurants, the first time I sat back on the reformer at my pilates studio and driving over the state border to visit my family.

-And with the most recent outbreak across the country, which I was directly affected by, I feel like I’m on edge all the time.
+And with the most recent outbreak across the country, which I was directly affected by due to being on the wrong side of border again, I feel like I’m on edge all the time.

 Australia’s response to this virus, while effective by world standards, has led to great division between our states and territories.